ballerina-attic/module-smb/README.md

  `list`.

-An SMB client endpoint is defined using the parameters `protocol` and `host`, and optionally the `port` and `secureSocket`.
+An SMB client endpoint is defined using the parameters `protocol` and `host`, and optionally the `port` and `secureSocket` parameters.
 Authentication configuration can be configured using the `secureSocket` parameter for basicAuth, private key, or TrustStore/Keystore.

 ### SMB Listener
-The `smb:Listener` is used to listen to a remote SMB location and trigger an event of `WatchEvent` type, when new files are added to or deleted from the directory.
+The `smb:Listener` is used to listen to a remote SMB location and trigger a `WatchEvent` type of event, when new files are added to or deleted from the directory.
 The `fileResource` function is invoked when a new file is added and/or deleted.

-An SMB listener endpoint is defined using the mandatory parameters `protocol`, `host` and  `path`.
+An SMB listener endpoint is defined using the mandatory parameters `protocol`, `host`, and  `path`.
 Authentication configuration can be done using `secureSocket` and polling interval can be configured using `pollingInterval`.
 Default polling interval is 60 seconds.

 The `fileNamePattern` parameter can be used to define the type of files the SMB listener endpoint will listen to.
-For instance, if the listener should get invoked for text files, the value `(.*).txt` can be given for the config.
+For instance, if the listener gets invoked for text files, the value `(.*).txt` can be given for the config.

 ## Getting Started